 - 30 semester hours of business administration.
 All students must take Master of Business Administration 505, 506, 507, 515, 525, 535, and 599; with nine additional hours elected from the various areas of concentration.
 (See below) - 2.
 Candidates must complete 24 semester hours at Waynesburg University. - 3.
 Students must achieve a 3.00 GPA in order to graduate from the program.
-The receipt of a letter grade of C or lower will automatically be reviewed by the Director of Graduate Programs in Business Administration. - 4.
-All students must begin the MBA Program within one year of notification of admission.
+The receipt of a letter grade of C or lower will automatically be reviewed by the Director of Graduate Programs in Business Administration. - All students must begin the MBA Program within one year of notification of admission.
 Anyone who does not meet this deadline will be removed from the files and will have to reapply to proceed. - 5.
-Requirements for the Master of Business Administration degree must be completed within seven (7) years from the registration of the first MBA class.
+Requirements for the Master of Business Administration degree must be completed within seven (7) years from the registration of the first MBA class. - 6.
+Deactivation will occur if no registration activity is recorded one year after the last semester of enrollment.
+Anyone removed for this reason must reapply to continue in the program.